 When a fragment of the soft inner nucleus gets forced out via a tear in the bony outer layer and into the spinal canal, you officially have a herniated disc.
 The pain results from the inner nucleus material pressing up against a nerve.

 Our Pocatello pain doctors are familiar with this condition and can provide various treatments.

-Herniated discs can be caused by disc degeneration.
+Disc degeneration causes herniated discs.
 They are more common later in life because disc degeneration is sometimes an inevitable part of aging.
-They can also be caused by overstrain – lifting objects that are too heavy or doing so improperly.
-Needless to say, older people engaging in heavy lifting are at high risk for suffering a herniated disc.
+Overstraining is another cause (lifting objects that are too heavy or doing so improperly).
+Needless to say, older people engaging in heavy lifting are at high risk of suffering a herniated disc.

 There are various symptoms that can result from this condition.
 The pain can range from a minor ache to debilitating pain.
 Common symptoms include:

 - Back and neck pain that gets worse when you move or lie down in a certain way

 - Numbness and/or tingling sensations extending to the arms or legs

 - Bowel and/or bladder problems (this usually only occurs in severe circumstances)